AdobeDocs/experience-manager-65.nl-NL/help/assets/video-profiles.md

    * Voeg desgewenst nieuwe uitsnijdverhoudingen toe.
    * Ga door met de volgende stap.

-1. Tik in de rechterbovenhoek van de pagina nogmaals op **[!UICONTROL Opslaan]** om het profiel op te slaan.
+1. In the upper-right corner of the page, tap **[!UICONTROL Save]** again to save the profile.

 U kunt het profiel nu toepassen op mappen die video&#39;s bevatten.
 Zie Een videoprofiel [toepassen op mappen](#applying-a-video-profile-to-folders) of een videoprofiel [algemeen](#applying-a-video-profile-globally)toepassen.

 ## Een videoprofiel voor progressieve streaming maken {#creating-a-video-encoding-profile-for-progressive-streaming}

-Als u ervoor kiest de optie **[!UICONTROL Coderen voor adaptieve streaming]** niet te gebruiken, moet u er rekening mee houden dat alle coderingsvoorinstellingen die u aan het profiel toevoegt, worden beschouwd als afzonderlijke video-uitvoeringen voor streaming met één bitsnelheid of progressieve videoverzending.
+If you choose not to use the option **[!UICONTROL Encode for adaptive streaming]**, be aware that all encoding presets that you add to the profile are treated as individual video renditions for single-bitrate streaming or progressive video delivery.
 Er is ook geen validatie om ervoor te zorgen dat alle video-uitvoeringen dezelfde hoogte-breedteverhouding hebben.

 Afhankelijk van de modus waarin u werkt, zijn de ondersteunde codecs voor video-indeling als volgt: